ro6ertkenny/kai-memory-palace/k8s/ops+provisioning/control-plane/README.md

 # 🧠 Kubernetes Control Plane
-*Provisioning, operation, and lifecycle management*
+*Authority, stability, and lifecycle management*

 ---

 ## 📌 Purpose

-This directory documents **control plane responsibilities** within the `k8s/ops+provisioning` wing.
+This directory documents **control plane–specific operational knowledge** within the `k8s/ops+provisioning` wing.

 The control plane is responsible for:

-- cluster initialization and identity
+- defining and enforcing cluster state
-- API availability and state consistency
+- serving and validating all API interactions
-- scheduling, admission, and reconciliation
+- coordinating scheduling and reconciliation
-- certificate authority and trust
+- establishing and maintaining cluster trust
-- lifecycle operations across upgrades and failures
+- surviving upgrades, failures, and recovery events

-This documentation focuses on **how operators think about and manage the control plane**, not on application workloads.
+This directory focuses on **ongoing control plane ownership** — not general cluster bootstrap and not application workloads.

 ---

+## 🧭 Relationship to Bootstrap

+Initial cluster creation is documented in:

+bootstrap/

+Specifically:
+- preflight and invariants
+- kubeadm init / join workflows
+- post-bootstrap validation
+- reset and recovery

+Once bootstrap is complete and validated, **control plane responsibility moves here**.

+Think of the boundary as:

+Bootstrap → control plane exists
+This directory → control plane must remain correct

+---

 ## 🔁 Lifecycle Focus

-### 🚀 Day-1 Control Plane Operations (Provisioning)
+### 🚀 Day-1 (Control Plane Establishment)

-Day-1 begins when a cluster is first brought into existence.

-Responsibilities include:

-- validating OS prerequisites on the control-plane node
+After successful bootstrap, operators must ensure:

+- API server stability and reachability
-- installing and configuring the container runtime (containerd)
+- etcd health and persistence
-- installing kubelet, kubeadm, and kubectl
+- scheduler and controller-manager correctness
-- initializing the cluster with kubeadm
-- generating and distributing certificates
+- baseline security and trust configuration
-- establishing the initial API endpoint
-- installing a CNI
-- verifying control-plane health
+- observability into control plane health

-The goal of Day-1 is **a clean, trustworthy control plane**.
+Day-1 success is not “kubeadm finished” — it is **stable authority**.

 ---

-### 🔧 Day-2 Control Plane Operations (Maintenance)
+### 🔧 Day-2 (Control Plane Maintenance)

-Day-2 begins once the control plane is live.
+Most real-world control plane work happens here.

 Responsibilities include:

 - Kubernetes version upgrades
-- kubeadm config and certificate rotation
+- certificate rotation and trust continuity
-- API server availability and performance
+- API performance and availability
-- etcd health and recovery considerations
+- etcd backup, restore, and recovery
 - node maintenance impacting the control plane
-- disaster recovery scenarios
-- understanding failure domains

-Day-2 work dominates real-world Kubernetes operations.
+- failure-domain isolation and incident response

+Day-2 errors in the control plane have **cluster-wide impact**.

 ---

-## 🧠 Control Plane Components (Conceptual)
+## 🧠 Core Control Plane Components

-The control plane is composed of:

-- **kube-apiserver**
-  The front door to the cluster; all state flows through it
+Operators must understand the behavior and failure modes of:

-- **etcd**
+- kube-apiserver
-  The authoritative data store for cluster state
+  The single source of truth for all cluster interaction

+- etcd
+  Durable storage for desired and actual state

-- **kube-scheduler**
+- kube-scheduler
-  Assigns Pods to Nodes based on constraints and policy
+  Placement decisions based on constraints and policy

-- **kube-controller-manager**
+- kube-controller-manager
-  Runs reconciliation loops to maintain desired state
+  Reconciliation loops enforcing desired state

-Operators must understand how these components interact, restart, fail, and recover.
+Control plane operations require understanding **interaction**, not just components in isolation.

 ---

 ## 🔐 Certificates and Trust

-The control plane establishes the **root of trust** for the cluster.
+The control plane establishes and enforces **cluster trust**.

-Key concepts include:
+Key areas of ownership include:

-- certificate authority ownership
+- certificate authority lifecycle
-- kubeadm-managed cert lifecycles
+- kubeadm-managed certificate rotation
-- API server client authentication
+- API server authentication and authorization
 - kubelet and component trust relationships
-- expiration timelines and rotation strategy
+- detecting and responding to expiration-related failures

-Certificate issues are among the **most common control-plane failures**.
+Certificate issues are a **primary cause of control plane outages**.

 ---

-## 🧭 Reference Implementation
+## 🧭 Reference Context

-Control-plane concepts in this directory are grounded using the **Raspberry Pi Kubernetes cluster** documented here:
+Control-plane practices in this directory are grounded using the **Raspberry Pi Kubernetes cluster** reference implementation.

-rpi-cluster/
-├─ pi-cluster-hardware.md
-├─ pi-cluster-environment.md
-└─ pi-cluster-snapshot.md
+That cluster provides:
+- constrained resources
+- clear failure signals
+- realistic recovery scenarios

-That cluster serves as a **concrete reference**, but the material here is intended to be portable across environments.
+The principles documented here remain portable across environments.

 ---